 Under Texas law, you can be charged with public “drunkenness” (intoxication) for being “high” in public.

 Under the Texas Penal Code the term intoxication is deemed not only to have its general meaning of intoxication by alcohol.
-It also means “not having the normal use of mental or physical faculties by reason of introduction of alcohol, a controlled substance or drug”.
+It also means, “not having the normal use of mental or physical faculties by reason of introduction of alcohol, a controlled substance or drug.”

 Under the Texas Penal Code, It is an offense for a person to appear in a public place while intoxicated to the degree that such appearance may cause danger to him or to another unless such intoxication may be explained to have been administered for therapeutic treatment and such other medical reasons.
 Appearing in public while intoxicated is a Class C misdemeanor.